-All students in the Department of Communications and Media are required to enter the program with a current MacBook Air or MacBook Pro and will also be required to subscribe to the Adobe Creative Cloud software package.
+All students in the Department of Communications and Media are required to enter the program with a current MacBook Air or MacBook Pro and must subscribe to the Adobe Creative Cloud software package.
 Contact your admissions representative or the Department of Communication and Media for details.